Updated: Oct 14, 2021

-Prior to marriage, finances and money was not a popular discussion topic, but during our engagement we learned that conversations about money are inevitable.
+Prior to marriage, finances and money was not a popular discussion topic for us, but during our engagement we learned that conversations about money are inevitable.
 Therefore, it was crucial for us to learn ways to have healthy dialogue about all things money and become vulnerable about our individual relationship with money.
 Becoming vulnerable means trust.
 When you have trust, intimacy grows.
 Nothing was off the table — income, money owed (debts), credit score, spending habits, and bank accounts but we did not see eye to eye on what was important in the present.
 Through trial and error, lots of prayer, and patience, we have been able to set goals, accomplish them and make new ones.
 Since 2018, we have paid off one car note, graduate school loans, cash flowed two trips to Tanzania, East Africa and completed several house projects.
 I am not saying we have mastered money & marriage, but our financial intimacy is at a 8/9 because of several steps we have taken.

 So, what helped?
 At the root, spiritual maturity, but there are several other things we had to do:

 1. Open dialogue & transparency.
 We had to practice embedding money matters into our everyday conversations.
 Money is a part of everyday life, right?
 For example, a simple text or call to say “I am taking out $200 at the bank today” can prevent a argument from taking place later.
 Acknowledging mistakes, making wise money decisions, adhering to money boundaries, and being honest about expenses and debt is what creates an environment for trust.
 In addition, nothing is a secret (even your last amazon purchase) and financial decisions are made together.